opsaaaaa/RPG_Wiki/gameplay/combat.md

 Stats for environmental items can be invented on the fly.

-### Attack Rolls
+## Attack Rolls

 An Attack succeeds and does damage when it exceeds the enemies Counter Roll.
 When the target has not declare any counters that turn then the counter roll must exceed their targets **DEX**

-they roll the hit check as **D20 + Combat Skill**.
+they roll the hit check as {% clip Hit Check %}.
 Combat skill being any skill the GM decides can be effective in combat.

 After the character succeeds the hit check they roll for their damage.
-In melee combat they roll a D6 for each point in Strength they have and one for each point of Weapon Damage their weapon has, **STR + WD x D6**.
+In melee combat they roll a D6 for each point in Strength they have and one for each point of Weapon Damage their weapon has, {% clip Melee Damage %}.

-In ranged combat you roll **WD x D6**
+For ranged weapons you roll {% clip Ranged Damage %}

 The damage is reduced by the targets armor.
 Armor being **STR**, and any armor items or class/race bonuses.

 The damage dealt adds to the current injury level of the combatant.
 Once the injury level exceeds the combatants health they become incapacitated.
 A incapacitated character does not have any actions.
 They roll **D20** a saving throw each round.
 If a character fails their saving throw three times then they die.

+The health points is the {% clip Health %}

 {% include table.html tables='attack' %}